 Risk analysis is an ongoing part of security management.
 During a risk assessment, you should consider how effective your security measures are given your company’s size, hardware and software infrastructure, and budget constraints.
-You should also assess the possible impact of data breaches.
+You should also assess the possible impact of data breaches in healthcare.

 As a covered entity, you’ll regularly work with business associates—third-party businesses and individuals who have some level of access to your patients’ data.
 Some examples are cloud platforms, email services, and software developers.
 They must also comply with HIPAA because they can store and transfer your protected health data.

 Basically, you need to sign a BAA with anyone who handles your PHI.
 The agreement varies according to the type of associate, but at the very least, it should:

 List safeguards that associates will use to ensure data security and privacy